 3. Failing Front Exhaust Mounts:

 The front exhaust mount is a common issue for Holden Colorado owners.
-This is because it’s a simple rubber that holds your exhaust down, but over time it can become loose and cause the exhausts to sag.
+This is because it’s a simple rubber that holds your exhaust down, but over time, it can become loose and cause the exhaust to sag.

 The exhaust mounts in the front of the vehicle are responsible for holding up the catalytic converter and muffler.
 If these mounts fail, then your car will begin to shake violently as you drive down the road.